 It’s important to have a period of settling in to the nursery.
 It gives you the chance to get to know the nursery staff and lay the foundations for a good and sustainable relationship.
 After all, KinderRijk childcare will play a role in the upbringing of your child, and we place tremendous value on the contact and liaison with you.

-When it comes to familiarisation, we will as much as possible tie up with your baby’s frame of mind.
-One child will feel at ease from the first day and has no problem staying a half or the whole day, whereas another child will have great difficulty getting used to new faces and staying at a group, and will therefore need more time to become familiarised.
+When it comes to familiarisation, we will tie up with your baby’s frame of mind as much as possible.
+One child will feel at ease from the first day and has no problem staying a half or the whole day.
+Other kids will have great difficulty getting used to new faces and staying at a group, and will therefore need more time to become familiarised.

 The educational staff will keep a close eye on what is best for your baby over the first few days and consult with you.
 Your baby will be welcome from the very first day the contract takes effect.
 Parents may stay at the group for part of the day.

-Any arrangements made with the educational staff during the introductory phase will be set down during the introductory conversation, but may be adjusted if this period does not quite turn out as expected.
+Any arrangements made with the educational staff during the introductory phase will be set down during the introductory conversation.
+This may be adjusted if this period does not quite turn out as expected.